Close Menu

 If your kid hates mint, this one is a game-changer.

-It genuinely smells like a watermelon Jolly Rancher, has zero burn, and doesn’t leave blue stains on their pajamas.
+It genuinely smells like a watermelon Jolly Rancher, has zero burn, and does not leave blue stains on their pajamas.

 2. Tom’s of Maine Silly Strawberry

-The strawberry flavor isn’t overly sweet, which is actually a good thing if you don’t want your kid trying to eat the tube.
+The strawberry flavor is not overly sweet, which is actually a good thing if you do not want your kid trying to eat the tube.

-It’s a paste rather than a gel, so if your toddler hates the “slime” feeling of gels, this is the one to try.
+It is a paste rather than a gel, so if your toddler hates the “slime” feeling of gels, start here.

 3. Burt’s Bees Fruit Fusion